All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • GLP-1 agonists lower blood glucose by enhancing insulin secretion (glucose-dependent), suppressing glucagon, and slowing gastric emptying.

-• Growth hormone (elevated by CJC-1295) is insulin-antagonistic.
+• Growth hormone (improved by CJC-1295) is insulin-antagonistic.
 It reduces peripheral glucose uptake and promotes hepatic gluconeogenesis, which can raise fasting glucose.

 In most patients, the glucose-lowering effect of GLP-1 agonists is substantially stronger than the glucose-raising effect of CJC-1295-induced GH.
-However, in certain populations this balance can shift:
+But in certain populations this balance can shift:

 • Pre-diabetic patients: Already impaired insulin signaling may be further stressed by GH elevation.